 5 – Club Photography

 If you go to many clubs, then you’ll probably notice that the majority of the photographers are in their early 20’s, and living locally, students perhaps.
 So you don’t have to have the greatest experience in the world to get work.
 If you want to expand your photography before you start looking for work, then go down to a clubnight with your camera anyway.
 I have NEVER been stopped from going into a club with my camera, because the bouncers just don’t care, and neither do the promoters.
 As a little added bonus if you enjoy this sort of thing, you start going to a lot of gigs for free.
 Go out tonight with your camera and take some photos at a local club/gig/event.

-6 – Sell your Photography Gear
+6 – Sell Your Photography Gear

 7 – Assist

 Assisting as a photographer is one of the best ways to find work, and start making money fast.
-You will need a strong portfolio if you’re expecting to go and work at weddings and such with a camera but there is other high end work, such as fashion, where you won’t get behind the camera but can still gain experience and money.
+You will need a strong portfolio if you’re expecting to go and work at weddings and such, with a camera, but there is high end work, such as fashion, where you won’t get behind the camera, but still gain experience and money.
 Photographers often need assistants on jobs, and you should expect to be compensated for your time, and the biggest advantage of all is that you don’t have to look for the work, it comes to you.

 The hardest part about getting started in photography, is finding people who are willing to pay you the money you want, for the work you’re good at.
-If you’re assisting for a photographer, they have all of this set up and you will start to learn how it’s done.
-Take some time now and find local working photographers in your area.
-Contact them, ask if they would like an assistant.
+If you’re assisting for a photographer instead, then they have all of this set up, and you will start to learn how it’s done.
+Take some time now and find local working photographers in your area, and contact them, asking if they would like an assistant.
 Offer to do the first time for free if you like, because if you’re any good, then they will want you back.

 8 – Teach / Blog

 If you’re not really interesting in getting into a rather competitive market, which takes a lot of hard work and dedication, then I would suggest teaching.
-Not everyone can learn from the internet and, if you have the ability to teach, you can reach out to those people and show them how it’s done, one on one.
-A good teacher can make a good living, whether it’s from group classes or one on one sessions.
+Not everyone can learn from the internet, and if you have the ability to teach, then you can reach out to those people, and show them how it’s done, one on one.
+A good teacher can make a good living, whether it’s from group classes, or one on one sessions.

 9 – Paparazzi

-Check out sites like Mr Paparazzi.
-Experts will sell your photos and you walk away with half the money which, almost always, ends up being more than you would have gotten if you tried to sell it yourself.
+Check out sites like Mr Paparazzi, where their experts will sell the photos, and you walk away with half the money, which almost always ends up being more than you would have gotten if you tried to sell it yourself.
 You can even sign up for text alerts for when celebrities have been spotten in your area, so that you can get there and take some photos.

 10 – Competitions

 I think this is one that most people seem to forget about, probably because they think that they’re not good enough, but I assure you, you are.
 I went round one of my model’s house and up on the wall was a pretty terrible photo of her when she was younger.
 It looked like a friend had taken it in a playground.
 It turns out that some photographer won $2500 for it in Canada.
 My jaw dropped.
 I couldn’t take my eyes off the thing, it was just so… average.

-It doesn’t take long to enter a competition at all and, if you’re stuck for which ones to enter, I suggest this website.
+It doesn’t take long to enter a competition at all, and if you’re stuck for which ones to enter, then I suggest this website.
 At the very least, it will get your work out there, and maybe even critiqued if you’re lucky.

-In fact, I’d like to take a moment to thank everyone who has viewed my website in the past, followed me on Facebook or Twitter, or shared any of my content.
-I really enjoy writing this blog and I’m sure I would have given up ages ago if it weren’t for you.
+In fact, I’d like to take a moment and thank everyone who has viewed my website in the past, followed me on Facebook or Twitter, or shared any of my content.
+I really enjoy writing this blog and I’m sure I would have given up ages ago if it wasn’t for you.
 The site is only 9 months old now, but I couldn’t imagine doing anything else anymore.